TestTheTests/UsefulScripts/Conversion_Scripts/README.md

 **col_group:** Required.
 This is an integer that tells the script which column to look in for the group information.
 Numbering starts at 0.

+**col_Env:** Optional.
+This is an integer that tells which column of the population file the environment variable is located in.
+This will
+	     cause the program to produce a covariate file with the environmental average value for each group.
+This covariate file is necessary for certain modes of Baypass.

+**col_Pheno:** Optional.
+You may also specify the column that the phenotype data is in.
+If both col_Env and col_Pheno are specified the
+	       covariate file will contain one line for each variable.

 **Outfile:** Optional.
 File to print the results to.
 If no name is provided, the default is <name_of_vcf>.geno

 ### Outputs